osilander/bacterial-genomics-intro/ngs-qc/index.rst

 After studying this tutorial you should be able to:

   #.
-Describe the steps involved in pre-processing/cleaning sequencing
-   data, including both short-read (Illumina) and long-read (Oxford Nanopore).
+Describe the steps involved in pre-processing/cleaning sequencing data, including both short-read (Illumina) and long-read (Oxford Nanopore).
   #.
-Distinguish between a good and a bad sequencing data.
+Distinguish between good and bad sequencing data.
   #.
-Compute, investigate and evaluate the quality of sequence data from a
+Compute, investigate and evaluate the quality of sequence data from a sequencing experiment.
-   sequencing experiment.

 Reminder: the experimental setup
 --------
 The data we will analyse is from a laboratory evolution experiment in which several different natural isolates of *E. coli* were evolved for approximately 150 generations in culture medium containing increaseing amounts of an antibiotic.
 After this, genomes of both the ancestral (un-evolved) and evolved bacteria were sequenced using both short-read (Illumina) and long-read (Oxford Nanoppore) technology.

-The goals of this tutorial are to:
+Again, the overarching goals of this tutorial are to:
   #.
 Use the sequence data from the natural isolate ancestor to assemble a high-quality reference genome.
   #.
 Annotate the ancestral genome so that you know where the open reading frames, rRNAs, tRNAs, and other genomic features are.
   #.
 Understand how the natural isolate that you have selected relates to other strains of *E. coli* and *Shigella*.